McIndi/delve/README.md

 ```bash
 python manage.py runserver
 ```

+> **Defaults:** Delve ships with Whitenoise + CherryPy by default to keep air-gapped/offline use simple.
+Swap components as desired.
 ## Dependency Management

 All Python runtime dependencies are managed via a single, pinned `requirements.txt` at the repository root.
 Do not add runtime dependencies to `pyproject.toml` or use `pip install .` or `pip install -e .`.
 For local development, Docker, and ZIP/air-gapped workflows, always install with: